Arihant-A/Arihant_1/a/README.md

 ### GTKWave

-GTKWave is a waveform viewer that reads `.vcd` files.
-It lets the engineer visually confirm:
+GTKWave is a waveform viewer program which accepts `.vcd` files.
+This allows the engineer to verify visually:
-- That output signals change at the correct time relative to clock edges.
+- That the output waveforms toggle when expected based on clock edges.
-- That asynchronous events (resets, sets) override clock-synchronous behaviour immediately.
+- That non-synchronous behavior (resetting, setting) takes precedence over synchronous behavior.
-- That combinational outputs respond instantaneously to input changes.
+- That combinational outputs change instantly upon change in inputs.

 ### Yosys Open Synthesis Suite